 These gambling stocks are handpicked for having either strong momentum or turnaround potential.
 So, are you ready to spin the big wheel and see if you hit the right numbers?

 The world-famous Las Vegas Sands brand of resorts and casinos can be spotted throughout Asia and the United States.
 And LVS stock was a fairly low-risk investment during times of economic prosperity.

 But as they say, markets come in cycles.
-The economy is in a down cycle and LVS stock has struggled to regain its footing since the steep decline in March.
-However, that’s allowed the stock’s trailing 12-month price-earnings ratio to get down to around 16, indicating an attractive valuation.
+The economy was in a down cycle during 2020’s first half, and LVS stock has struggled to regain its footing since the steep decline in March.

-Plus, the company is adjusting to the downbeat economic climate by scrapping its plan to secure a gambling license in Japan.
-That’s probably a smart move, and it might also be a smart move to accumulate LVS stock shares today.
+Plus, the company has demonstrated that it’s willing to adjust to the downbeat economic climate by scrapping its plan to secure a gambling license in Japan.
+That’s probably a smart move, and it might also be a smart move to accumulate LVS stock today.

 Esports Entertainment (GMBL)